victorchall/vlm-caption/README.md

 This is a great way to add a large text file with descriptions of all the locations, characters, and objects that might appear in any of the images to help the VLM identify things by their proper names instead of generic pronouns.

-If you don't have this information, set it to empty quotes `""` like this:
+If you don't have this information, set it to empty quotes `""` like this or leave it empty on the GUI:

 ```yaml
 global_metadata_file: ""